 (Odyssey XI, 96, Fitzgerald)

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This lecture was presented at St. Johns College in Annapolis in 1994.
-It appeared in The St. John’s Review (Volume 43, Number 2, 1996) and is republished here with permission.
+This lecture was presented at St. John’s College in Annapolis in 1994.
+It appeared in The St. John’s Review (Volume 43, No. 2, 1996) and is republished here with permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).